tomasfaustin/project2_farmerslist/README.md

 *rails s (launches server)

-*Open Chrome and navigate to 'localhost:3000' which will take you to the login portal for the site. -->
+*Open Chrome and navigate to 'localhost:3000' which will take you to the login portal for the site.

 ##MVP

-A Fully Functional CRUD Application that allows users to create an account, add posts to the public forum, remove or revise their posts from the forum, and delete their account.
+A Fully Functional CRUD Application that allows users to create an account, add posts to the public forum, and remove or revise their posts from the forum.